livekit/livekit-docs/docs/references/client-sdks.md

 title: Client SDKs
 ---

 Client SDKs are used to add audio/video functionality to your apps.
-LiveKit provides official client SDKs for JavaScript, React, iOS (Swift), and Android (Kotlin).
-React Native, Flutter, and Unity/C# are under development.
+LiveKit provides official client SDKs for JavaScript, React, iOS (Swift), Android (Kotlin), and Flutter.
+React Native and Unity/C# are under development.

 ## Documentation